Skip to main content

 Configuring AutoCount for E-Commerce Transactions

 To align AutoCount with platform-managed self-billing, the Submit E-Invoice option should be disabled for these transactions.
+This prevents duplicate submissions and ensures accurate internal records and avoids errors, streamlining your workflow without extra admin work.

 Conclusion